kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 will lead to costly failures of operations.
 Messages such as request and reply, or a sequence of commands may be correlated therefore, both time constraints and order must be preserved.
-The traffic is generated when software triggers control-commands to field-devices.
+The traffic is generated when software triggers control-commands to field devices.
 This may not always map into asynchronous DetNet flows if observation interval is not known.

 The network should be capable of supporting sporadic on-demand short-term flows.